Access to Data & Connectivity

 Nowadays, all in-vehicle telematics systems are being designed in such a way that only vehicle manufacturers are allowed to directly access in-vehicle generated data.
 This technical hurdle has turned vehicle manufacturers into de facto ‘owners’ of the in-vehicle data and is artificially restricting the fair competition, innovation and consumer’s freedom of choice.
 Furthermore, none of the technical solutions recently proposed by the vehicle manufacturers seem to effectively remove the current unjustified obstacles.

-In order to allow European motor vehicle dealers and repairers to overcome the current hurdles in their way to access in-vehicle generated data, CECRA proposes the ‘On-board Application Platform’.
+In order to allow European motor vehicle dealers and repairers to overcome the current hurdles in their way to access in-vehicle generated data, CECRA proposes the ‘On-Board Telematics Platform (S-OTP)’.

 This technical solution consists of an interoperable, standardised and secure platform that will give motor vehicle dealers and repairers the opportunity to compete with vehicle manufacturers and other third parties in the new market of data-enabled services.